MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ````

-The next sections explain how to manually get and specify these values.
+The next sections explain how to manually get and specify these values, with more information about each one.

 ##### To get the BposTenantId